A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Parking

-The parking information includes notifying the tenant whether they have a parking space or not besides the rental property.
+The parking information includes notifying the tenant whether they have a parking space beside the rental property.
 As the landlord, you must specify if there is a parking space and if it is reserved and designated for the tenant.

 Furnishings

-The landlord must inform the tenant about the installations and appliances they are allowed to have and those prohibited for the furnishings details.
-In addition, the lease agreement must be specific on the machines and appliances, such as dishwashers and washing machines.
+The landlord must inform the tenant about the installations and appliances they are allowed to have and those prohibited for furnishings.
+In addition, the lease agreement must be specific to the machines and appliances, such as dishwashers and washing machines.

 Notices